Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 Boots

-- North Face Chilkat 400—This heavily insulated and waterproof boot has you covered!
+• North Face Chilkat 400—This heavily insulated and waterproof boot has you covered!
 It has great thick tread to help you with traction on icy and snowy ground.

-- North Face Women’s Thermoball Utility Mid—A mid-range price option with warmth, a comfortable fit, and great traction.
+• North Face Women’s Thermoball Utility Mid—A mid-range price option with warmth, a comfortable fit, and great traction.

 Accessories

-- Insulated or wool hat, warm gloves or mittens, and a scarf.
-I love my Darn Tough socks, bring lots of them!
+• Insulated or wool hat, warm gloves or mittens, and a scarf.
+I love my Darn Tough socks.
+Bring lots of them!

-- Hand warmers (you can also buy these in Fairbanks at Fred Meyer or any grocery store, though it’s a good idea to bring some just in case they are out).
-And foot warmers (we didn’t find these got very warm but they help some).
+• Hand warmers (you can also buy these in Fairbanks at Fred Meyer or any grocery store, though it’s a good idea to bring some just in case they are out).
+And foot warmers (we didn’t find these got very warm, but they help some).

-- Thermos, I love my Yeti one – it’s a great idea to bring a hot drink to help you keep warm, and it helps to warm your hands in the car as well as you may sit with the car off for periods of time.
-Tip: be careful how much you drink as many of the good viewing places do not have public bathrooms nearby!
+• Thermos, I love my Yeti one – It’s a great idea to bring a hot drink to help you keep warm, and it helps warm your hands in the car, as you may sit with the car off for periods of time.

 Warm-Clothing Rentals